Avaya-Infinity/sample-applications/avaya-infinity-twilio-sms-connector/README.md

 - **Twilio**: Handles SMS messaging with customers
 - **Avaya Infinity**: Manages contact center communications with agents

-When a customer sends an SMS to your Twilio number, it automatically forwards to Avaya Infinity where agents can respond.
-When agents reply through Avaya Infinity, the message is sent back to the customer via SMS.
+When a customer sends an SMS to your Twilio number, it automatically forwards to Avaya Infinity where an interaction is created and an appropriate treatment is decided by the routing configurations done for the same Twilio number in Avaya Infinity Admin Console.
+Using a workflow, a response can be sent back to the customer or the interaction can be routed to an agent for further assistance.
+Any replies from the contact center will be sent back to the customer via this connector through Twilio.

 ## Key Features

 - **Bi-directional SMS forwarding** between Twilio and Avaya Infinity
-- **Real-time webhook processing** for instant message delivery
 - **Secure signature validation** to verify authentic requests
 - **Dynamic configuration management** via REST API
 - **Mock mode support** for testing without actual services
-- **Health monitoring** endpoints for deployment monitoring
+- **Health monitoring** to test server status
-- **Colorful logging** for better debugging experience
+- **Token management** with automatic refresh for Avaya Infinity API

 ## Quick Start